MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Note that the *Marketing contributor* role has access to only Segments (*build your own*) and Measures (*build your own*) in the Customer Insights user interface.
 [Learn more about user roles in Customer Insights](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions)

 > [!NOTE]
-   > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Org/Root* business unit**.
+   > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Root* business unit**.
 They have access to all data, segments, measures, etc. regardless of business unit ownership and all functionality of Customer Insights.
 These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, enrichments, intelligence models etc.
+   > * The **viewer** role should not be used in production if business unit data separation is enabled.

 Ownership of the customer profiles is determined based on mappings that are configured in the Unify step: